aditya5252/Multiprocessing_OOPs/README.md

 # Multiprocessing_OOPs
-Train, Validate and Analyze models for time-propagation of the advection equation for a system of Multi-processing elements.
+Train, Validate and Analyze models for time-propagation of the advection equation and compare it with standard F.D. schemes